 Lake Erie Ale Trail

-If beer is your drink of choice, the Lake Erie Ale Trail features approximately a dozen different breweries in and around downtown Erie.
+If beer is your drink of choice, the Lake Erie Ale Trail features approximately a dozen different breweries in Erie, PA, and the surrounding area.
 These breweries range from small brewpubs to large operations that ship their beer regionally.